Khovanskii bases, higher rank valuations and tropical geometry: Valuations on algebras and Khovanskii bases

-Many different bases of $A$ can be adapted to the same quasivaluation $\v$.
+Many different vector space bases of $A$ can be adapted to the same quasivaluation $\v$.
 Any two such bases are related by a lower triangular change of coordinates. \begin{proposition} Let $\v$ be a quasivaluation with one-dimensional leaves.
 Let $\mathbb{B}$, $\mathbb{B}' \subset A$ be adapted to $\v$.
-Then any $b \in \mathbb{B}$ has a lower-triangular expression in the basis $\mathbb{B}'$, and vice versa:
+Then every $b \in \mathbb{B}$ has a lower-triangular expression in the basis $\mathbb{B}'$, and vice versa:

 with $c$ and the $c_i \in \k$ and $c \neq 0$. \end{proposition} \begin{proof} This follows from Lemma \ref{subductadapt}. \end{proof}